expo/expo/docs/versions/v17.0.0/guides/building-standalone-apps.md

 The iOS `bundleIdentifier` and Android `package` fields use reverse DNS notation, but don't have to be related to a domain.
 Replace `"com.yourcompany.yourappname"` with whatever makes sense for your app.

 You're probably not surprised that `name`, `icon` and `version` are required, but if you haven't used Expo much you might be confused by `slug` and `sdkVersion`. `slug` is the url name that your app's JavaScript is published to, for example `exp.host/@community/native-component-list`, where `community` is my username and `native-component-list` is the slug.
 The `sdkVersion` tells Expo what Expo runtime version to use, which corresponds to a React Native version.
-Although `"17.0.0"` is listed in the example, you already have an `sdkVersion` in your exp.json and should not change it except when you want to updte to a new version of Expo.
+Although `"17.0.0"` is listed in the example, you already have an `sdkVersion` in your exp.json and should not change it except when you want to update to a new version of Expo.

 There are other options you might want to add to `exp.json`.
 We have only covered what is required.
 For example, some people like to configure their own build number, linking scheme, and more.
 We highly recommend you read through [Configuration with exp.json](configuration.html) for the full spec.